Fall of Saigon: Capitulation and final surrender announcement

 PAVN 203rd Tank Brigade (from 2nd Corps of Major general Nguyễn Hữu An) under the command of Commander Nguyễn Tất Tài and Political Commissar Bùi Văn Tùng was the first unit to burst through the gates of the Independence Palace around noon.
 Tank 843 (a Soviet T-54 tank) was the first to directly hit and struck the side gate of the Palace.
 This historic moment was recorded by the Australian cameraman Neil Davis.
-Tank 390 (a Chinese T-59 tank) then crashed through the main gate in the middle to enter the front yard.
-For many years, the official record of Vietnamese government and international historical sources maintained that Tank 843 was the first one to enter the Presidential Palace.
-However, in 1995, French war photographer Françoise Demulder published her photo showed that Tank 360 entered the main gate while Tank 843 was still behind the steel columns of the smaller gate on the right hand side (view from inside) and Tank 843's commander Bui Quang Than was running with the NLF flag on his hand.
+Tank 390 (a Chinese Type 59 tank) then crashed through the main gate in the middle to enter the front yard.
+For many years, the official record of Vietnamese government and international historical sources maintained that tank 843 was the first one to enter the Presidential Palace.
+However, in 1995, French war photographer Françoise Demulder published her photo showed that tank 390 entered the main gate while tank 843 was still behind the steel columns of the smaller gate on the right hand side (view from inside) and tank 843's commander Bui Quang Than was running with the Vietcong flag on his hand.
 Both tanks were declared national treasures in 2012 and each was displayed in a different museum in Hanoi.
-Lieutenant Bui Quang Than pulled down the Republic of Vietnam's flag on top of the Palace and raised the Viet Cong flag at 11:30 AM on 30 April 1975.
+Lieutenant Bui Quang Than pulled down the Flag of South Vietnam on top of the Palace and raised the Viet Cong flag at 11:30 am on 30 April 1975.